Lexie-MingyueZhao/534-project/.history/daily_reports/notebook_JieyiYao_20250315215756.md

 ---

+## 🚀 3.
+Next Steps
+- **Improve Formatting**: Enhance the vignette structure for readability.
+- **Add More Examples**: Include additional use cases and detailed explanations.
+- **Generate PDF Output**: Explore exporting the vignette as a standalone PDF.
+- **Ensure CRAN Compatibility**: Make sure the vignette follows CRAN submission guidelines.

+---

 ## 🎯 4.
 Conclusion
 Today, I successfully built, tested, and integrated a vignette for the `cryptoR` package.
 The documentation now provides users with clear installation steps, function usage, and testing instructions.
 Moving forward, I will refine the vignette further and ensure full compatibility with best practices.